JerryShum/JerryShum/README.md

 Hello there! 👋 I'm an aspiring software engineer and currently honing my skills as a software engineering student at OntarioTech University.
 I'm very passionate about technology and I strive to create meaningful change.

-When I'm not coding, you can find me reading a good productivity book, or perhaps immersing myself into the world of vidoe games.
+When I'm not coding, you can find me reading a good productivity book, or perhaps immersing myself into the world of video games.
 Feel free to reach out if you'd like to collaborate on a project or just chat about tech!

 #